Networks

 Using the Legend

 Whenever you color nodes, edges or labels a legend will appear or be updated in the top left of the screen.
 This legend will automatically update to reflect any filters that you have applied or do apply.
-Clicking on the labels in this legend gives you a quick way of changing the colors of the nodes in the network.
+Clicking on the labels or circles in this legend gives you a quick way of changing the colors of the nodes in the network.
 This is an alternative to clicking on the "Edit Colors" under Color.
-The advantage of the latter option though is that you can input an exact rgba value for each color you want to have in the network.

 Keyboard Shortcuts